eurostat/IDC-Monitoring-Dashboard/README.md

 # IDC-Monitoring-Dashboard

+20210510 - Version correcting some issues and giving some improvements :
+  The monitoring period is now 2010-2020.
+	The OECD is providing the GDP for the expenditure approach.
+	The text explaining what the light blue means was reviewed.
+	The name of the country was included in the CSV file (not in interface as this would prevent the filtering).
+  The technical access to Eurostat output was reviewed.

 20210420 - Version presented to the MES-OG meeting 20210421

 The dashboard on International Datasharing Cooperation (TFIDC) is launch using a R program.